Today we’re going to show you what to expect during Goldman Sachs interviews, and what you should do to prepare.

 But most of us don’t, and it can be REALLY tough to make a new connection with an investment banker.
 And even if you do have a good connection already, it might also be difficult to practice multiple hours with that person unless you know them extremely well.

 Here's the good news.
 We want to help you make these connections.
-That’s why we’re preparing to launch a coaching platform where you can find ex-interviewers at Goldman Sachs to practice with.
-Sign up to the waitlist below to be notified when we launch.
+That’s why we’ve launched a coaching platform where you can find ex-interviewers at Goldman Sachs to practice with.
+Learn more and start scheduling sessions today.